Detroit Assembly Complex – Mack

 Detroit Assembly Complex – Mack, previously known as the Mack Avenue Engine Complex, is a Stellantis North America automobile assembly factory in Detroit, Michigan.
 The plant is located adjacent to the Detroit Assembly Complex – Jefferson plant.

 History

 The original factory ("Old Mack") was built in 1916 by the Michigan Stamping Company.
 When Michigan Stamping was sold to Briggs Manufacturing Company in 1920, Briggs made bodies there for Plymouth, Ford, and others.
 Chrysler Corporation bought Mack Avenue and 11 other plants from Briggs in 1953.
-It continued to use it as a stamping plant for the nearby Dodge Main factory, Lynch Road Assembly, and Jefferson Avenue Assembly plants.
+It continued to use it as a stamping plant for the nearby Dodge Main factory, Lynch Road Assembly, and Jefferson Avenue Assembly plants as well as other assembly plants in the US and Canada.

-In 1979, a financially hurting Chrysler closed the now outdated factory and all but abandoned the site, which became derelict, overgrown, and a toxic brownfield.
-The city of Detroit bought it in 1982 but was unable to find a purchaser or afford environmental remediation for the site and returned it to Chrysler.
-In 1990 Chrysler began cleanup and demolition of the old plant and built a new factory on the site ("New Mack").